rustfoundation/foundation.rust-lang.org/news/rust-trademark-policy-updates.md

 index: false
 layout: layouts/news.njk
 ---
-We are pleased to announce that the Rust trademark policy has been updated.
-Since our open trademark policy draft consultation period in 2023, we have incorporated a number of suggestions from the Rust community into the policy.
+The Rust Foundation is pleased to announce that the Rust trademark policy has been updated and a [new draft](https://drive.google.com/file/d/1hjTx11Fb-4W7RQLmp3R8BLDACc7zxIpG/view?usp=sharing) is available to view.

-In light of the comments we received from the community about the trademark policy draft, we wanted to take a moment to share some insights into the process of updating the policy in recent months, summarize the feedback received, emphasize a few key points, and invite you to share any blocking concerns about the newest version via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeU1Ocopa0v9UZn_ZSTkKQM7gqZIrt63lCFz-xtogcFHMtkAg/viewform?usp=sf_link).
+Since the open trademark policy draft consultation period in 2023, we have incorporated a number of suggestions from the Rust community into the policy.
+In light of the comments we received during this time, we wanted to take a moment to share some insights into the process of updating the policy in recent months, summarize the feedback trends we observed, emphasize a few key points, and invite you to share any blocking concerns about the newest version via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeU1Ocopa0v9UZn_ZSTkKQM7gqZIrt63lCFz-xtogcFHMtkAg/viewform?usp=sf_link).

+We also encourage you to read the Leadership Council's comments on this development via Inside Rust: <a href="https://blog.rust-lang.org/2024/11/06/trademark-update.html" title="https://blog.rust-lang.org/2024/11/06/trademark-update.html" target="_blank" rel="noreferrer noopener">https://blog.rust-lang.org/2024/11/06/trademark-update.html</a>

 ## <u>Feedback Report</u>